 He also explains brain plasticity, based on his research with amputees who experienced “phantom limbs.”
 Contrary to the common view that plasticity is only available to babies and children, the author provides excellent proof that the malleability of the human brain lasts through a lifetime.

-Other topics that The Tell-Tale Brain examines include: how visual information is neurologically processed, the link between perception and emotion, synesthesia, autism and the development of the integrated self, language development, aesthetics and transcendence.
-You may find yourself disagreeing with certain theories or taking offense at his occasional out-of-place comment, but this book does provide a fascinating look at the brain through compelling stories and science.
+Other topics that The Tell-Tale Brain examines include: how we process visual information neurologically, the link between perception and emotion, synesthesia, autism and the development of the integrated self, language development, aesthetics and transcendence.
+With an improved understanding of how the brain works, you may apply some principles to learning and the brain.
+Though you may find yourself disagreeing with certain theories or taking offense at his occasional out-of-place comment, this book does provide a fascinating look at the brain through compelling stories and science.

 Author Jeff Hawkins invented the Palm Pilot and then turned his intelligence to neuroscience.
 In this book, he teams up with science writer Sandra Blakeslee, and perhaps this is why the book is so accessible.